 If you would like to learn more and potentially build your own bog filter read this article on how to build a natural pond filter.

-If you haven’t already you probably want to sign up for our mailing list.
-We often receive special offers and discounts for various pond suppliers, contractors and distributors.
+If you haven’t already you probably want to sign up for my mailing list.
+I often receive special offers and discounts for various pond suppliers, contractors and distributors.

 So if you want to receive these discounts go ahead and click the button below to sign up.